Skip to main content

 Notice

-The Pages tab can be clicked only for Plug-ins, External MIDI device Control Change assignments, and for Macro properties.
-For all other Plug-ins and Channel properties, parameters and Parameter pages are not editable, and the Pages tab is grayed out and inactive.
-For more information on how to assign parameters of Native Instruments or External Plug-ins to Parameter pages, please refer to Setting Up Your Own Parameter Pages.
+The Pages tab can be clicked only for Native Instruments or External Plug-ins, and for the Macro properties.
+For all Internal Plug-ins and for Channel properties, the parameters and Parameter pages are not editable, and the Pages tab is grayed out and inactive.
+For more information on how to assign parameters of Native Instruments or External Plug-ins to Parameter pages, refer to Setting up your own Parameter pages.

 When the Pages pane of the Assignment area is open, you also notice a few changes in the Control area above.